 Another great example of image use and zoom feature can be found in Acne Studios e-commerce site.
 They have built the site around images with very laid back minimalist design.
 In the catalog and product views, images take center stage.
 The zoom functionality on the product page is impressive.
 They use extremely high-quality images and browser’s scroll function to deliver very good user experience.

 Build.com uses a zoom functionality that’s more than just a big image.
 It’s a gallery that features thumbnails of other images about the same product.
 There are social sharing icons at the bottom of the light box.
 You can get even larger view of the item when you allow the zoom box to go full screen.

 Add more than one image to the product.
 Use small gallery to display images for each product.
 Visitors want to see every side of the object they are buying.
-More images translates to better understanding and this leads to more sales.
+More images translate to better understanding, and this leads to more sales.